5 Ways to Stay Healthy This Thanksgiving

 Tip #4: Slow Down and Chew Your Food

 This tip may sound silly, but take some time to savor your food, instead of just stuffing your face.
 By slowing down the pace of your dinner, you can feel fuller sooner, which means you won’t eat as much.
-Pay close attention to your body and when it tell you it’s full.
+Pay close attention to your body and try to stop when you’re satisfied not stuffed.

 Tip #5: Get Back on Track the Next Day